-Monthly meetings are ideal, for more information please refer to Tab 1 "Membership Meetings", but the Constitution, in Article 14, Section D, states: "Meetings may be suspended by the Locals subject to the approval of the Provincial Executive with the exception of July, August, and December meetings which require approval of a regular Local Meeting only."
+Holding local meetings monthly is ideal and you can read more about this in Tab 1, "Membership Meeting Schedule", but the Constitution, in Article 14, Section D, states: "Meetings may be suspended by the Locals subject to the approval of the Provincial Executive with the exception of July, August, and December meetings which require approval of a regular Local meeting only."

 This means that the local can suspend those three months and anything beyond that must be approved by the Provincial Executive.
-The point of local meetings is to ensure members have the ability to share information, and there must be compelling reasons to override this.
+The point of local meetings is to ensure members have the ability to receive and share information, so there must be very compelling reasons to override this.